Redundant church: Anglican buildings

 Although church buildings fall into disuse around the world, the term "redundancy" was particularly used by the Church of England, which had a Redundant Churches Division.
 As of 2008, it instead refers to such churches as "closed for regular public worship", and the Redundant Churches Division became the Closed Churches Division.

-Church buildings in England may be declared redundant for a number of reasons, but it is primarily due to a reduction in the number of regular Sunday worshippers, which has steadily fallen since the late 1980s, to about 1.7m in 2008, and 1.11m in 2019 (before the covid pandemic in the UK distorted figures).
+Church buildings in England may be declared redundant for a number of reasons, but it is primarily due to a reduction in the number of regular Sunday worshippers, which has steadily fallen since the late 1980s, to about 1.7m in 2008, and 1.11m in 2019 (before the COVID-19 pandemic in the UK distorted figures).
 Other reasons include the amalgamation of parishes; or a preference for another building where two churches are in close proximity, for example at Swaffham Prior, Cambridgeshire.
 Population shift is another factor.
 For example, many redundant churches were formerly maintained in deserted or shrunken medieval villages (such as Wharram Percy in Yorkshire).
+Others are located in town centres that have seen a decline in the resident population.
 The square mile City of London has only a few thousand permanent residents—far smaller than its historic population, as most workers now commute from outside its boundaries—leaving many redundant churches there.

 About 20 to 25 Church of England churches are declared closed for regular public worship each year.
 They are demolished only as a last resort.
 Some active use is made of about half of the closed churches.
 1795 were closed between 1969 and 2010, or about 11% of existing churches, with about 1/3 listed as Grade I or II.
 (Of these, only 514 were built later than 1989.)
 Only 20% were demolished, of which 75% were unlisted.

 The aim of the closure process is to find new uses for the structures, for which the diocese is responsible.
 Some closed churches remain consecrated for occasional use by the Church of England.
 Some are purchased by other denominations or faiths for regular use.
-Several charitable trusts preserve churches of architectural merit, such as the Churches Conservation Trust in England, and the Friends of Friendless Churches in Wales (which also maintains a number of churches in England).
+Several charitable trusts preserve churches of architectural merit, such as the Churches Conservation Trust in England, and the Friends of Friendless Churches, which cares for over 70 redundant churches throughout England and Wales.
 Historic Churches Scotland cares for several former Church of Scotland church buildings.